 Originally from Roanoke, Virginia, Kevin and his wife, Myra, chose to build their home in Crozet, Virginia for its creative atmosphere, abundance of outdoor activities, and proximity to both their families.

 Kevin and his wife Myra have already have many memorable moments since receiving their HFOT home in Virginia on Sept.
 30, 2017.
-They have been able to host friends and family; adopted an American Mastiff puppy named Socrates; and Kevin recently became a certified personal trainer from the National Academy of Sports Medicine (NASM).
+They have been able to host friends and family; adopted an American Mastiff puppy named Socrates; and Kevin became a certified personal trainer from the National Academy of Sports Medicine (NASM).
 In February 2020, Kevin climbed to the summit of Mt.
 Kilimanjaro.
 Most importantly, Kevin and Myra became parents to their first child, a baby boy, in December 2018, and are expecting a baby girl in July 2021.
-“Moving into our HFOT home contributed to all these moments and we are forever grateful,” he says.
+“Moving into our HFOT home contributed to all these moments and we are forever grateful,” Kevin says.

 Kevin says he is grateful to those who supported the building of his specially adapted home.
 “Your support will never be forgotten.
 It will have a very positive effect on me and my family’s life.
 I hope that one day I am in a position to give back on a similar level.”